ReeseMoe73/Mean-Median-and-Gaussian-Filters/README.md

 # Mean-Median-and-Gaussian-Filters
 A compact OpenCV/Matplotlib lab that renders a 3-row × 4-column matrix of blur variants (mean, median, Gaussian across multiple kernel sizes and sigmas) for side-by-side visual benchmarking
+This asset operationalizes an apples-to-apples visualization framework for smoothing operators.
+By standardizing image IO, kernel sizing, and display layout, it enables rapid qualitative assessment of how mean, median, and Gaussian filters impact texture, noise, and edges.
+The script is intentionally lightweight to accelerate instructional delivery, exploratory data analysis, and pre-production algorithm selection.